rmetzler/bliki/wiki/people/rape-culture-and-men.md

 active hand in gender and social issues, and it's changed the way I see the word "rape".
-It didn't entirely make sense to me how so many people could be self-identified victims of rape culture while so few people are, even in a euphemistic way, self-identified rapists, so I dug a bit at my assumptions.
+It didn't entirely make sense to me how so many people could be self-identified victims of rape culture while so few people are, even in a euphemistic way, identifiable as rapists, so I dug a bit at my assumptions.

 Growing up immersed in what I now recognize as the early stages of modern "news" culture, rape was always reported as a violent act.
 Something so black